ambipomyan/CLIP-fine-tune-example/README.md

 Use all 10 classes as the texts

 ##### Results
-Use 5 x 10 samples in train dataset of MNIST to fine-tune the CLIP.
-Use 5 x 10 samples in test dataset of MNIST to test the CLIP.
-Compare the accurancy measured by ratio before (zero-shot inference) and after fine-tuning
+Compare the accurancy measured by ratio before (zero-shot inference) and after fine-tuning:
-Before and after fine-tuning:
 ```
 RN50:      6% ->  4%
 RN101:     0% -> 10%